 Right-of-use assets are depreciated over the shorter period of lease term and useful life of the underlying asset.
-If a lease transfers ownership of the underlying asset or the cast of the right-of-use asset reflects that the Company expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
+If a lease transfers ownership of the underlying asset or the cost of the right-of-use asset reflects that the Company expects to exercise a purchase option, the related right-of-use asset is depreciated over the useful life of the underlying asset.
 The depreciation starts at the commencement date of the lease.

-The right-of-use assets are presented as a separate note line item in the property, plant and equipment.
-The Company applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for any Identified impairment loss.
+The right-of-use assets are presented as a separate line in the statement of financial position.
+The Company applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss as described in the 'Property, plant and equipment' policy.

 Variable rents that do not depend on an index or rate are not included in the measurement of the lease liability and the right-of-use asset.
-The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs and are included in the line 'Operating expenses" in the statement of profit or loss.
+The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs and are included in the line 'Other expenses' in the statement of profit or loss.

-As a practical expedient, IFRS 16 permits a lessee not to separate non-lease components, and instead account for any lease and associated non-lease components as a single arrangement- The Company has not used this practical expedient.
+As a practical expedient, IFRS 16 permits a lessee not to separate non-lease components, and instead account for any lease and associated non-lease components as a single arrangement.
+The Company has not used this practical expedient.